ajavamind/video_export_processing/README.md

 ## Bulding the library

-The project can be opened in IntelliJ Idea community edition.
+### Building with IntelliJ Idea community edition.

 Wait for indexing (takes a minute).